GaryFClemons/PortfolioProjects/README.md

 # PowerBIProject
 The purpose of this project was to show a high level overview of U.S. Government contracts awarded for fiscal year 2025.
-Because I was unable to make my PowerBI visualization publicly accessible, i exported it here in PDF format.
+PowerBI restricts public accessibilty without a paid license, So I exported it here in PDF format.

 1. First, I downloaded a csv file containing government contracts and awards data from: https://www.usaspending.gov/download_center/award_data_archive